 To support synchronous editing, no developer "owns" the shared version of a view.
 All updates attempted by developers are sent to a central server which then updates the shared version itself.
-Generated change description(s) are then broadcast to all collaborating developers' environments, whose views are then rerendered to reflect the change.
+Generated change description(s) are then broadcast to all collaborating developers' environments, whose views are then re-rendered to reflect the change.
 Fine-grained locking is maintained by the server so only one edit of the same view component is accepted at a time.
-On receiving an update request from a developer, the view component is modified.
-All other developers' environments are then informed of the change and their views rerendered, before the next update on this view component is accepted from any developer.